PDLB Covered Call Strategy

 What is a covered call on PDLB?

 A covered call on PDLB is the covered call strategy applied to PDLB (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With PDLB stock trading near $19.89, the strikes shown on this page are snapped to the nearest listed PDLB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PDLB stock at $20.73 on the most recent close, the strikes shown on this page are snapped to the nearest listed PDLB chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PDLB covered call max profit and max loss calculated?